mohammad-danyal/anagram-solver/README.md

 # anagram-solver
 Anagram code kata.
-Finds all two-word anagrams for a given word.
+Searches a word list to find all two-word anagrams for an inputted word.

 ## Setup